Grand Canyon River Rafting Guidebook

 Mile 14.3 – Sheer Wall: River Left.
 Small camp.
 Sheer Wall has solid ledge protection.
 Learn more about Sheer Wall Camp.

 Mile 14.4 – Sheer Wall Rapid: Class 2.
 Tanner Wash is the canyon that comes in on the left that creates this read and run rapid.
 Keep your eyes peeled for a bottom right rock coming off of the right shore.

 Mile 16 – USGS Birdseye Expedition Inscription: River Right.
 There is a small and hard to spot inscription of a rock hammer located here underneath a small overhang from this 1923 expedition.
 Learn more about the USGS inscription.

 Mile 16.6 – Hot Na Na Wash: River Left.
 Medium sized camp.
-Hot Na Na has an upper and lower pull-in.
+This camp had a flash flood in August, 2022 which has eliminated the upper end of it.
 This is the last camp before House Rock rapid.
+Learn more about Hot Na Na Wash.

 Mile 17 – House Rock: Class 7.
 Left scout.
 House Rock is your first big test.
 Pull right to avoid the huge holes on river left.
 Learn more about House Rock Rapid.

 Mile 17.2 – House Rock: River Right.
 Large camp.
 Tough pull-in out of the tailwater at the base of House Rock Rapid.

 Mile 17.6 – Redneck Rapid: Class 4.
 Hey diddle-diddle, right down the middle is good to go in this wave train rapid.
 Pay attention and square up to wave number three as it is kicking and can be large.

 Mile 18.3 – Ledges Riffle: Class 2.
 Small wave train that is read and run.
 Large eddies on the left and right.

 Mile 18.5 – 18 Mile Ledges: River Left.
 Medium sized camp.
 Pull-in is tight.
 From this camp, you can spot Boulder Narrows, which is just downstream.

 Mile 18.7 – Boulder Narrows: The Boulder Narrows are formed by a monolith rock sitting in the middle of the river.
 A massive flood in 1957 deposited the driftwood that still sits upon the top of the rock.
 Learn more about Boulder Narrows.